Waste Minimisation Grant Trial

 - Use the funds within 12 months of receiving the grant.

-Examples of ideas we might support include repair cafes, workshops and education programmes, materials and equipment, project implementation costs or feasibility studies.
-For more information on this, as well as the full criteria, who can apply, and all other information please read the applicant guidelines (219KB PDF) before completing the application form.
+Examples of ideas we might support include repair cafes, waste audits in the workplace, workshops and education programmes, materials and equipment, project implementation costs or feasibility studies.
+For more information on this, as well as the full criteria, who can apply, and all other information please read the applicant guidelines.
+(279KB PDF)

 Please note that waste minimisation at events is not included in this scheme – find out more about support available for event organisers.